• Where to Plant

 I always install my tomato cages as soon as I plant my tomatoes.
 I’ve found that if I don’t get them out right away then I forget and they end up being a pain to put on the larger plants later.

-To install simply position the legs of the cage around the tomato plant and press the legs deep into the soil.
+To install simply position the legs of the cage around the tomato plant and press the legs deep into the soil of your garden bed.
 Try to get at least 10 inches of the leg into your soil.
-Then as your tomato plants grow.
-Gently move the branches of the plant back inside the cage until the central leader of the plant comes out the top of the cage.

 Category: Tomatoes, Tools/EquipmentTag: Tomatoes